 - The Eiffel Tower in G.I.
 Joe: The Rise of Cobra and Cobra's base at the end of the film.

 - The road tanker in The Terminator.
-Which the following movies imitate with a liquid nitrogen truck and both a firemen and a tow truck.
+Which the following movies imitate with a liquid nitrogen truck, both a firemen and a tow truck, and a school bus.

 - The pagoda in many Godzilla movies, King Kong vs. Godzilla being one more memorable examples.